auto-mat/k8s/README.md

 Kuberenets manifests for Auto*mat z.s. internal infrastructure
 -------------------------------------------------------------------

-These manifests are used for `Auto*mat's <https://auto-mat.cz/>`_ internal infrastructure.
+These manifests are used for [Auto*mat's](https://auto-mat.cz/) internal infrastructure.
 These manifests, combined with manifests stored in our private AWS code commit repository (the secrets), allow for the deployment of much of Auto*mat's internal IT infrastructure.

+Currently these manifests are installed on a k8s cluster running on [DigitalOcean](https://cloud.digitalocean.com/projects?i=99d236).
+You'll need to [install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [configure it](https://www.digitalocean.com/docs/kubernetes/how-to/connect-to-cluster/) to work with DigitalOcean in order to update these configuration files.

-Some of these manifests are written using the `ytt <https://get-ytt.io/>`_ In order to use these manifests you must first put them through the ytt prepocessor, here is an exmple of how:
+Some of these manifests are written using the [ytt](https://get-ytt.io/) In order to use these manifests you must first put them through the ytt prepocessor, here is an exmple of how:

-``ytt -f mapa-test.yaml -f lib/ | kubectl apply -f -``
+`ytt -f mapa-test.yaml -f lib/ | kubectl apply -f -`

 Databases are stored using digital ocean's managed database solution.
 When creating a new database, you should create a new user for that database, revoke the "doadmin" role for that user, and give it ownership of the database.

-``ALTER DATABASE "klub-automat" OWNER TO "klub-automat";``
+`ALTER DATABASE "klub-automat" OWNER TO "klub-automat";`

-``REVOKE "klub-automat" from "doadmin";``
+`REVOKE "klub-automat" from "doadmin";`

 Connecting to internal services
 -------------------------------------